Gaspard and Lisa (TV series): Episodes

 The episode titles are spoken by either Gaspard or Lisa; each episode is approximately ten minutes long (with the exception of Lisa's Little Sister, whose length is about twenty minutes to end the series).

-Crossover (2015)

 Broadcast

-Gaspard and Lisa aired on ABC 4 Kids in Australia, on TVOKids in Canada, on TVNZ Kidzone24 in New Zealand, on Nick Jr. in Southeast Asia, on CITV in the UK and on Disney Junior in the US.
+Gaspard and Lisa aired on ABC 4 Kids in Australia, on TVOKids and Knowledge Network in Canada, on TVNZ Kidzone24 in New Zealand, on Nick Jr. in Southeast Asia, on CITV in the UK and on Disney Junior in the US.
 It also aired on Discovery Kids in Latin America.